-The Celtic origins of Solomon’s knot
+The Celtic origins of the Solomon’s Knot

-Solomon’s Knot in Roman period
+The Solomon’s Knot in Roman period

-The meaning of Solomon’s knot in Christianity
+The meaning of the Solomon’s Knot in Christianity

-Solomon’s knot in the Middle Ages
+Solomon’s Knot in the Middle Ages

 About the name of the Solomon’s Knot